 Heat / Water / Electricity / Phones / Internet / Utilities

-In March 2020, after Vermont Legal Aid submitted a letter requesting action to prevent shutoffs, the Vermont Public Utility Commission ordered a temporary moratorium on involuntary natural gas, electric and landline phone service disconnections.
-On December 22, 2020, it was reinstated.
-The Vermont Public Utility Commission has directed the state’s regulated utilities to stop any disconnection of utility service due to nonpayment of electricity, natural gas and landline phone bills.
-This moratorium will last through May 31, 2021.
-Charges accrue during this time.
+- The Vermont Public Utility Commission directed the state’s regulated utilities to stop any disconnection of utility service due to nonpayment of electricity, natural gas and landline phone bills.
+This moratorium ended July 15, 2021.
+Charges accrued during this time.
 You will have to make up the payments you missed.
+Apply for financial help — see above.
 Consider asking your utility company for a long-term payment plan.
 Your local Vermont Community Action Agency can help you.

 - The FCC also announced that the Lifeline program will suspend some rules to help keep low-income Vermonters connected by phone and internet.
 Lifeline is a federal program that gives a $9.25 monthly discount on phone or internet service to eligible households.
 Learn how to apply.

 - Also, learn about a low-income internet program called Internet Essentials that offers two free months during this crisis.
-Follow this link for a list of other connectivity resources.
+Follow this link for a list of other connectivity help.

 - The Consumer Affairs & Public Information (CAPI) Division of the Department of Public Service can help Vermonters with regulated utility concerns.
 This includes electric, telephone, natural gas and private water service.
 They also try to help with cell phone services and broadband matters.
 You can contact them: